tensorflow/docs/site/en/guide/create_op.md

 Also note that while these changes can maintain `GraphDef` compatibility, the generated Python code may change in a way that isn't compatible with old callers.
-The Python API may be kept compatible by careful changes in a hand-written Python wrapper, by keeping the old signature except possibly adding new optional arguments to the end.
+The Python API may be kept compatible by careful changes in a handwritten Python wrapper, by keeping the old signature except possibly adding new optional arguments to the end.
 Generally incompatible changes may only be made when TensorFlow changes major versions, and must conform to the [`GraphDef` version semantics](./versions.md#compatibility_of_graphs_and_checkpoints).